ts-docs/ts-docs/README.md

 - Documentation structure akin to [docs-rs](https://docs.rs/) and rust in general, every folder inside the project is a different module.
 - Document multiple projects, monorepo support out of the box.
-- Slick design, dark/light theme, powerful search function.
+- Slick design, dark/light theme, powerful search and filter function.
 - Link external references to their respective documentation.
 - Out of the box branches documentation, generate documentation for multiple branches.
 - Changelog generation, pulled from github releases.